 Realistically, the damage to the sanctity of marriage began decades ago with increasing acceptance of no-fault divorce, cohabitation, and adultery.
 Same-sex marriage and (potentially) polygamy are just the latest assaults on the sacred institution.

-Unless and until marriage is restored as a sacred relationship between man and woman, for the purpose of bringing children into the world in stable, loving families, these aberrant variants of the authentic marriage will continue to sow confusion and discord.
+Unless and until marriage is restored as a sacred relationship between man and woman, for the purpose of bringing children into the world in stable, loving families, these aberrant variants of authentic marriage will continue to sow confusion and discord.

 Grassroots perspective by Willie Richardson